Wrongly Accused? How to Respond When Dementia Induces These Delusions

 It can come seemingly out of thin air: you place your loved one’s favorite tuna sandwich in front of her – light on the mayo, no onions – something which usually brings her enjoyment.
 But this time, she shoves the plate away and does not want to take a bite, insisting that you’ve poisoned the meal.

 Or, you have provided your loved one with a meaningful activity that links her to a significant time in her past career, organizing paperwork.
 Without warning, she charges you with tampering with the documents so that you can steal funds from her checking account.

 The experts at Midnight Sun Home Care are highly trained and experienced in effective, creative dementia care techniques, and can help manage difficult behaviors and situations, enabling a senior loved one to experience an improved quality of life, while providing family caregivers with relief and peace of mind.
-Reach out to us today at (907) 677-7890 to learn more about options for Anchorage elder care, and see our full service area.
-Or contact us to inquire about additional resources that may help you care for a loved one with dementia or Alzheimer’s.
+Reach out to us today at (907) 677-7890 to learn more about options for Mat-Su home health care, or for services in the surrounding communities.